 Their son, Alfonso “Big Al” Bivona was born in 1917.
 He is my grandfather.
 Big Al married Frances Magnetti, who lived across the street on Fish Avenue in the Bronx.
 Together, they had 3 children; Charles Alphonse, Ernesto “Ernie” and Richard Anthony.
 Big Al passed away in 1967 when I was about 3.5 years old.

 My dad, Charles Alphonse Bivona, is their first son.
 He was born on Nov.
-2, 1941 and passed away in Las Vegas 2009.
+2, 1941, and passed away in Las Vegas in 2009.

 THE BIVONA’S IN NEW YORK CITY

 2395 BELMONT AVE, BRONX, NEW YORK (corner of E. 187th St.)